rackerlabs/support-how-to/content/rackspace-auto-scale/rackspace-auto-scale-faq.md

 ### Can I scale up servers in a particular order?
 For example, can I create a database server before creating a web server?

-No. Autoscale does not scale up servers or load balancers in a particular order.
+No. Auto Scale does not scale up servers or load balancers in a particular order.

-### Is it possible for Autoscale to create servers that are not attached to a load balancer?
+### Is it possible for Auto Scale to create servers that are not attached to a load balancer?

 Yes.
 A load balancer is not required as part of the launch configuration. however, you do need to configure how your servers get requests.

-### Can Autoscale add a server in ORD to a load balancer in the DFW data center, or use an image in DFW?
+### Can Auto Scale add a server in ORD to a load balancer in the DFW data center, or use an image in DFW?

 No, all resources must be in the same data center.
-There is a different Autoscale endpoint for each data center, and each endpoint orchestrates only within that data center.
-In the Autoscale control panel, data centers are called **Regions**.
+There is a different Auto Scale endpoint for each data center, and each endpoint orchestrates only within that data center.
+In the Auto Scale control panel, data centers are called **Regions**.

-### Can I use Autoscale across data centers?
+### Can I use Auto Scale across data centers?

 No, you must create separate scaling groups for different data centers.

-### How does Autoscale integrate with image services or other automation services, such as Chef or Puppet?
+### How does Auto Scale integrate with image services or other automation services, such as Chef or Puppet?

-Autoscale is service agnostic and API based, so it works well with these services but does not explicitly integrate with them.
+Auto Scale is service agnostic and API based, so it works well with these services but does not explicitly integrate with them.